 Martin Wolf CBE

-Mr Wolf was made a Doctor of Letters, honoris causa, by Nottingham University in July 2006, a Doctor of Science (Economics) of London University, honoris causa, by the London School of Economics, in December 2006, a Doctor of Science, honoris causa, by Warwick University, in July 2009, a Doctor of Letters, honoris causa, by Kingston University, in January 2010 and a Doctor of Letters, honoris causa, by Macquarie University, in Australia, in 2012.
+Mr Wolf was made a Doctor of Letters, honoris causa, by Nottingham University in July 2006, by Kingston University in January 2010, and by Macquarie University, Australia, in 2012.
+He was also made a Doctor of Science, honoris causa, by the London School of Economics in December 2006 and by Warwick University in July 2009.

 Mr Wolf was educated at Oxford University.